jessegrabowski/pymc_statespace/INPUT.md

 # PyMC StateSpace
 A system for Bayesian estimation of state space models using PyMC 4.0.
 This package is designed to mirror the functionality of the Statsmodels.api `tsa.statespace` module, except within a Bayesian estimation framework.
-To accomplish this, PyMC Statespace has a Kalman filter written in Aesara, allowing the gradients of the iterative Kalman filter likelihood to be computed and provided to the PyMC NUTS sampler.
+To accomplish this, PyMC Statespace has a Kalman filter written in Pytensor, allowing the gradients of the iterative Kalman filter likelihood to be computed and provided to the PyMC NUTS sampler.

 ## State Space Models
 This package follows Statsmodels in using the Durbin and Koopman (2012) nomenclature for a linear state space model.
 Under this nomenclature, the model is written as: